dustin-py/dustin-py.github.io/_posts/2020-06-23-myfirstpost.md

 Above in ***figure 3*** we can see generaly how much time was spent on tests by countries population of test results.

+## Thanks for sticking around and I hope you were able to learn something from my findings!

 ## Here is a quick video that has a fun way of explaing traits a little further:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/IB1FVbo8TSs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>